 I find this subject ironic because not one single upline leader, as far as I know, has ever supplied bonafide credentials about themselves.
 The audience assumes that the person on stage has certain credentials, but do they really?
-I will say that certainly, if someone is wearing a diamond pin for example, that this person has at least achieved the diamond level as recognized by Amway, but the level may not be current, and the level doesn't indicate the kind of income this person earns from Amway.
+I will say that certainly, if someone is wearing a diamond pin for example, that this person has at least achieved the diamond level as recognized by Amway, but the level may not be current.
+Once you achieve the diamond level, Amway recognizes that level forever.
+Also, the level doesn't indicate the kind of income this person earns from Amway.
 (Joecool is criticized for being outdated even though I was at 4000 PV at one point in my Amway career)

 But the truth of the matter is that as far as I know, only former diamonds have come clean about their Amway income.
 They are the only ones who spoke of credentials and accomplishments.
 Even critics of Amway will often openly speak about their experiences and achieved levels in the business.
 In the REAL business world, showing business tax returns and credentials are a normal part of doing business.
 It appears that only in the world of Amway is the supply of credentials and financial statements a big secret.
 Now I am not suggesting that IBOs or upline leaders should disclose their financials to the entire world, but certainly prospects and some downline should be able to see what their upline is doing financially, especially if that is the basis for purchasing their standing orders and function tickets.
 And I refer to business (Amway and Tools) income and expenses only, not from other personal sources.